-Requirements roadblocks for system rewrites
+Requirements roadblocks for rewriting legacy applications

 Before a modernization project gets funded, there’s usually a high-level backlog that provides a cursory understanding of the work that needs to be done, which is vetted just enough to determine an estimated total cost.
 The next step in the process is turning those high-level backlog items into detailed requirements for the new project.

-For a rewrite project, stakeholders often want to use the same requirements gathering methodology that they would use to enhance the current system.
+For a legacy application rewrite project, stakeholders often want to use the same requirements gathering methodology that they would use to enhance the current system.
 Usually, this begins with an idea from a business unit about a new feature or functionality to add.
 For example, the business may need to update the application to comply with new regulations.
 This mandate is turned into a technical requirement to update the system, which is then handed off to the development team.

 Once the development team picks up this feature, things often turn out to not be so straightforward.
 The proposed change might be in contradiction to existing business rules: then the requirement must evolve to include existing ones that business stakeholders may have added years ago and not considered since.